 - Post-Traumatic Stress Disorder (PTSD)

-It’s also important to note that additional conditions can occur alongside drug and alcohol abuse, and these are also deemed to be co-occurring disorders.
+It’s also important to note that additional conditions can occur alongside drug and alcohol abuse, which are also deemed co-occurring disorders.
 These conditions are known as process disorders, and they might include:

 - Gambling disorders

 - Sex disorders

 - Shopping disorders

 In many cases, co-occurring disorders are causing or reinforcing substance use, which is why they must be discovered and treated the right way.
 Unless these root causes are dealt with appropriately, a relapse is possible, even after a long period of sobriety or abstinence from substances.
 This is much more common than most people realize.

 Signs That a Dual Diagnosis Treatment Program Is Needed

 There are some signs you can look for within yourself to determine whether or not you might be suffering from a co-occurring disorder.

 - Feeling guilty or regretful about compulsive behaviors